Harley Academy

 This should involve the Government legally defining what constitutes:

-“medical-related” services
+“Medical-related” services

-“elective aesthetic non-surgical cosmetic treatment”.
+“Elective aesthetic non-surgical cosmetic treatment”.

 It advises these definitions should be based on how a patient accesses these services.
 For example, whether they are “self-elected, medically diagnosed or ancillary/referred”.